Okina-Kina/socket/README.md

 # socket
 ## About
-Simple chat application on CLI.
+A simple TCP-based chat application for the CLI, made with Visual C++.
 Made with Visual C++.

 ## Environment